How to become an Actor in the UK

 If you’re freaking out and thinking, ‘I don’t have professional headshots and I definitely don’t have enough acting experience to put together a showreel,’ that’s OK.

 You can tick both of those boxes by attending The Reel Scene Event.
-It’s a 1-week intensive course during which you’ll work with professional coaches, directors, photographers and well-known actors.
-Our team of writers will develop scripts tailored to you, which will then be filmed and turned into your showreel.
+It’s a 1-week intensive course during which you’ll work with professional coaches, directors, photographers, and well-known actors.
+Our team of writers will develop scripts tailored to you, which will then be filmed and the footage can be used for your showreel.
 We’ll also take care of your headshots and give you the opportunity to perform one of your scenes at a showcase in front of casting agents.

 Having professional headshots and a showreel will open up the door to the third essential thing you’ll need which is an agent.

-On top of having a collection of agents looking for new talent, there will also be directors and other actors attending like The Reel Scene ambassador Asa Butterfield (Hugo, Ender’s Game).
-Having those connections in the industry is so important because in this industry networking can lead to real life opportunities.
+On top of having a collection of agents looking for new talent, there will also be directors and other actors attending like The Reel Scene ambassador Asa Butterfield (Hugo, Ender’s Game) and the team from RS Talent.
+Having those connections in the industry is so important because in this industry networking can lead to real-life opportunities.

 Finally, keeping your acting skills polished is key.
 Don’t get lazy and assume you know everything.
 After all, practice makes perfect.
 Push yourself to continually learn and test your abilities to be prepared for every opportunity that knocks on your door

-The Reel Scene offer masterclasses with successful actors like Asa Butterfield and credited directors like Adam Morse (director of “Lucid” starring Billy Zane) and Charles Henri Belleville (award-winning writer/director who has worked with movie greats like Tom Hardy).
+The Reel Scene offers masterclasses with successful actors like Asa Butterfield and credited directors like Adam Morse (director of “Lucid” starring Billy Zane) and Charles Henri Belleville (award-winning writer/director who has worked with movie greats like Tom Hardy, Sophia Boutella, and Robert Sheehan).

 There are also regular acting workshops and one-to-one sessions that can help with more specific skills and techniques that you think you may need extra work on.